 Poinsett's Cavalry Tactics for Reenactors

 The 2nd U.S./9th VA drills using the period Poinsett’s tactics.
 However, finding a copy of Poinsett’s can be a challenge.
 Original copies are valuable collector’s items, and are often in very fragile condition.
 There have been a few reprintings over the years, but even these are now out of print and very hard to find.
 Even when you are lucky enough to have a copy of the Poinsett’s manual it can still at times be difficult to decipher since it is written in the very stiff and formal wording common to that period.
-In order to make it a little easier for a 21st century reenactor to learn the proper drill, our unit's Training Committee, headed by Mike Riggleman, developed and wrote a simplified "modern translation" entitled Poinsett's Cavalry Tactics for Reenactors.
+To make it a little easier for a 21st century reenactor to learn the proper drill, our unit's Training Committee, headed by Mike Riggleman, developed and wrote a simplified "modern translation" entitled Poinsett's Cavalry Tactics for Reenactors.

 This is a handy 41-page booklet for teaching Civil War cavalry Reenactors the basic tactics (drill movements) and manual of arms as set forth in the original Poinsett's manual.
 Mike Riggleman, the lead author, wrote this booklet as a simplified guide for exposing both new and experienced reenactors to army drill on horseback.
 Not every command or maneuver from the original manual is included, but those most likely to be used by mounted cavalry in today's Civil War reenactments and living history events are there.
 Since Poinsett's was taught at West Point from 1841 right up through the Civil War, this booklet is also appropriate for Confederate cavalry reenactment units.